FAQs

 General

-SMS day camp is located on the campus of St. Mark’s School at 25 Marlboro Road, Southborough, Mass.
+St. Mark’s Summer day camp is located on the campus of St. Mark’s School at 25 Marlboro Road, Southborough, Mass.
 Our campus is approximately five minutes from Route 9, with convenient access to the Mass Pike and Route 495.

 Directions